 How To Write a Check

 This section teaches you full how to write a check from your personal checking account and how to keep accurate records for your checking account.
 While technology pretty much does all that for you already, it's a smart process to follow.
 It is estimated that banks do report an average 0.02% record errors annually.
+A total of just under 15 billion checks are being written in the United States annually.
 This might just help you out.

 - How to Write a Check- The step-by-step order you should write in.